cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-pangu7.md

 ----

 Once you see your lock screen, you will be jailbroken with a fixed untether package that will no longer cause bootloops while in the dark.
-You can now use Cydia to install [tweaks](/faq/#what-are-tweaks), themes and more.
+You can now use Cydia to install <router-link to="/faq/#what-are-tweaks">tweaks</router-link>, themes and more.